bzbradford/ibm-weather-tool/README.md

 ### Moving averages

 7, 14, 21, and 30-day moving averages are calculated for each daily value using the `roll_apply` function from the `zoo` package.
 Either centered or right-aligned (trailing) moving average types are available.
-These moving averages will use *up to* the window size, so if for example the centered 30-day moving average is desired for a particular date, weather should be downloaded for at least 15 days on either side of the desired date or date range.

 ### Growing degree days